ttg44/ttg44/README.md

 #### Research Data

-Research information and supporting materials are retained only where necessary for legitimate research, archival, operational, or contractual purposes and subject to appropriate safeguards.
+Research information and supporting materials are retained where necessary for legitimate research, archival, operational, or contractual purposes and subject to appropriate safeguards.

 #### Communications Data

-For professional record keeping and dispute resolution purposes.
+Professional correspondence may be retained for record keeping, research collaboration, and dispute resolution purposes.

 #### Website Data

-For appropriate operational and analytical periods.
+Website data may be retained for appropriate operational and analytical periods.

 ---